m3047/shodohflo/README.md

 ### `shodohflo` package (Dnstap listener)

+This is a pure python _dnstap_ protocol implementation for _Linux_, with potentially reusable _frame streams_ and _protocol buffer_ implementations.

 1. Download or clone the repo.
 1. Make sure the _dnspython_ package is installed (see _PyPI.org_)
 1. Make sure your DNS server is compiled with _dnstap_ and configured to write to a unix domain socket.